 Log Details¶

-By clicking on the log list, you can pull out the details page of the current log to view detailed information about the log, including the time the log was generated, host, source, service, content, extended fields, and multiple items of information for viewing context.
+In the log list, click the expand icon on the left side of a single log to slide out the details page of the current log.
+View detailed information about the log, including the time it was generated, host, source, service, content, extended fields, context, and more.

-When logs are reported to Guance, if the data exceeds 1M in size, it will be split according to the 1M standard.
-For example, a single log of 2.5M will be divided into 3 parts (1M/1M/0.5M).
-The integrity of the split logs can be checked using the following fields:
+When logs are reported to Guance, if a single log exceeds 1M, the system will split it into multiple logs according to the 1M standard.
+For example, a 2.5M log will be split into 3 logs, 1M, 1M, and 0.5M.
+The completeness of the split logs can be checked through the following fields:

 Field |